-The Usual Suspects: Best Italian Desserts – by Dean Romano, Guest Food Blogger
+The Usual Suspects: Best Italian Desserts – by Dean Romano, Guest Food Blogger.

-Italian Desserts: Fruits & Nuts
+Italian Desserts: Fruits and Nuts.

-Italian Desserts: Cakes, Cookies, Pies, Tarts
+Italian Desserts: Cakes, Cookies, Pies and Tarts.

-Frozen Italian Desserts
+Frozen Italian Desserts.

 The Usual Suspects: Best Italian Desserts, another great article at The Pastry Channel.